Khonshu (Marvel Comics): Fictional character biography

 In Ancient Egypt, Khonshu posed as a human pharaoh at the Egyptian city of Thebes, the seat of worship of Ammon Ra, at the same time Osiris posed as a mortal ruler in the Egyptian city of Heliopolis.
 Kang the Conqueror arrived in Ancient Egypt looking for the God of Time Seeking three artifacts joined in a staff from Khonshu to gain dominion over time, Kang's plot is hampered when the staff is broken, scattering the three components he needs.

 Khonshu visited Marc Spector, a young boy whose mind was broken and split into different personalities, and chose him as his avatar.
 However, Spector's family sent him to Putnam Psychiatric Hospital for treatment.
 After his father's death, Spector was allowed to leave the hospital temporarily to attend the funeral and a late luncheon, but ran away after hearing Khonshu's voice.

 In the modern day, Khonshu later resurrected Marc Spector and blessed him with superhuman powers and abilities under the Moon.
 When Spector and Marlene travelled to Egypt, she was kidnapped by Jellim Yussaf, who hoped to find the treasure hidden in the Tomb of Seti II.
 Moon Knight tracked them down and during the fight he found the lost chamber, falling into the arms of a statue of Khonshu.
 The deity sent a gust of wind, allowing Moon Knight to glide down to knock out Yussaf.
 Spector decided to retire as a vigilante and sold his statue of Khonshu which was bought by Anubis the Jackal, a former enemy of the Moon Deity.
 Khonshu visited Spector in his dreams, hoping to bring him back as his champion on Earth.
 Spector gave in and travelled to Egypt.
 There he met the Priests of Khonshu, who gave him weapons and a suit designed by the time travelling Hawkeye thousands of years earlier.
 They informed him that his powers were affected by the phases of the moon and would be strongest at the moon's fullest.
 Using his newfound power, Spector defeated Anubis and took back the statue of Khonshu, which protected him when the temple collapsed.

+During the "Blood Hunt" storyline, a flashback to eons ago had Khonshu, integrates an alliance of the gods from the West (Ennead) and West (Orisha) of Africa, in the region where the nation of Wakanda is located, the team had Bast, Eshu, Gherke, Ptah, and Kokou the Ever-Burning fighting against Varnae after he stole Vibranium from the Fires of Ptah.
+Hunter's Moon and Tigra free Khonshu from an Asgardian prison with help from Wrecker.
+Khonshu then makes the Moon visible in the sky as Moon Knight and the Fists of Khonshu appear to help fight the vampires.